RT-Thread/rtthread-manual-doc/basic/basic.md

 This part of the startup code can be roughly divided into four parts:

-(1) Initialize hardware related to the system;
+1. Initialize hardware related to the system.

-(2) Initialize system kernel objects, such as timers, schedulers, and signals;
+2. Initialize system kernel objects, such as timers, schedulers, and signals.

-(3) create a main thread, initialize various modules in the main thread one by one;
+3. Create the main thread initialize various modules in the main thread one by one.

-(4) Initialize the timer thread, idle thread, and start the scheduler.
+4. Initialize the timer thread, idle thread, and start the scheduler.

-Set the system clock in rt_hw_board_init() to provide heartbeat and serial port initialization for the system, bound the system's input and output terminals to this serial port, and subsequent system operation information will be printed out from the serial port later.
+Set the system clock in rt_hw_board_init() to provide heartbeat and serial port initialization for the system, bound to the system's input and output terminals to this serial port.
+Subsequent system operation information will be printed out from the serial port later.
 The main() function is the user code entry for RT-Thread, and users can add their own applications to the main() function.

 ```c